Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 The Best Brasov View from Tampa Mountain, Romania

-From the top of Tampa Mountain, visitors get a fabulous first look at Old Town Brasov.
+From the top of Tampa, visitors get a fabulous first look at Old Town Brasov.
 From the elevated viewpoint, the city – and its many sights – are clearly visible.
-Consider exploring the Tampa summit trails and then descend back down to the Brasov city center (by cable car or on foot).
+Consider exploring the summit trails and then descend back down to the Brasov city center (by cable car or on foot).

 Ease into the evening with a local craft beer at Aftar Stube, one of our favorite bars in the entire city!
-For dinner, get a table at La Ceaun on the main square and enjoy the house specialty, Bean Soup in a Bread Bowl, along with other traditional Romanian fare.
+For dinner, book a table at one of the Best Restaurants in Brasov: La Ceaun.
+There are two locations, but we recommend the location on the main square, which has ample patio seating.
+Order the house specialty, Bean Soup in a Bread Bowl, along with other traditional Romanian fare.

 Day 3 Public Transport Options

-The best way to travel between Bucharest and Brasov is via train.
-The trains depart frequently and are very affordable.
+The preferred way to travel between Bucharest and Brasov is via train.
+They depart fairly frequently and are very affordable.
 When you make the stop in Sinaia, you can store your luggage at the train station (inquire with the bathroom attendant).

-Arriving in Brasov by train doesn’t take you to the city center, but 2 miles north of the city.
-Therefore, when you arrive in Brasov, take an inexpensive Uber from the train station to your city center hotel.
+Arriving in Brasov by train doesn’t leave you to the city center, but 2 miles to the north.
+Take an Uber from the train station to your city center hotel.

 Day 4: Brasov Sightseeing